 However you do it, do it in good health!

 * I never buy beef bones.
-When we enjoy our Good Ranchers steaks or we have beef ribs… I simply save up the bones in the freezer until I have at least 2.5lbs.
+When we enjoy our Good Ranchers steaks or we have beef ribs… I simply save up the bones in the freezer until I have at least 3lbs.
 Then it’s time to make the world’s best French Onion Soup :).
+More recently I purchase a 1/2 cow from a local farm and am sure to let them know I want all the bones.
+My freezer is always stocked!

 ** I also save leeks in the freezer.
-When I use leek whites, I save the remainder in the freezer.
-I cut them in half, roast the middles and throw the green tops into the broth.
+When you use leek whites, save the remainder in the freezer.
+Cut them in half, roast the middles and throw the green tops into the broth.

 About Julie Parkis